talfstad/fomments/README.md

 todo:

-SORT BY TOP, NEW, OLD

-- use real dates for date in comments

-- convert real date to visible date using moment

 . date of new comment is date, shows a to text version like facebook 'just now', '5 min', '10 min', 'an hour ago' else shows the date/time